-1. Know You’re Far From Alone
+1. Remember That You’re Not Alone

 It’s understandable that you may experience feelings of embarrassment or alienation surrounding your test, or even the idea of having an STI.
 A quick reality check may help -- STIs are extremely common, particularly among those who are young and sexually active.
 Here are some stats to put that fact in perspective: